jeromatron/graph-resources/movie-lens/README.md

 Reading this from the beginning in English:

-> Give me all of the vertices with the movie name Die Hard.
-Take a look at all those that rated it 5 stars and filter them down by those whose occupation is a programmer.
+> Give me the vertex with the movie name Die Hard.
+Take a look at all the edges from users that rated it 5 stars and filter the users down by those whose occupation is a programmer.
 Take a look at all the movies that those programmers rated 5 stars.
 Filter out 'a' or 'Die Hard' because we already know they rated that 5 stars.
 Count those movies they also rated 5 stars, order them by the count highest to lowest, and limit it to the top ten.
 Print each of the results on their own line.